jdiejim/pokedex-blog/README.md

 # PART 3

-To start in this point clone the branch 'part3' of this [repo](https://github.com/jdiejim/pokedex-blog)
+To start at this point clone the branch 'part3' of this [repo](https://github.com/jdiejim/pokedex-blog)

 ## Stateless Components